Volunteers are needed, people like you, who care about pets and their community.

 A Disaster Responder is trained, credentialed and prepared to respond in a disaster situation, when and only when contacted through the proper notification process.
 A Disaster Responder does NOT respond to a disaster unless asked to do so.
 Detailed job descriptions for assigned roles in a disaster are available and include training requirements for those various roles.
 As a Disaster Responder volunteer, you are not expected to deploy to every disaster.

 There are specific core requirements for ALL Disaster Responder volunteers.
-Some courses can be taken on-line, others are offered through your county or regional animal response team.
-Three of these courses must be renewed every two years; Pet First Aid, Human First Aid and Psychological First Aid.
+Some courses can be taken on-line, others are offered through your county or regional animal response team and, yearly, there is a weekend of training program (TTRT – Train Today Respond Tomorrow) which allows you to become credentialed in a weekend!
+Two of these courses must be renewed every two years; Pet First Aid and Human First Aid.
 The current core requirements include:

-- IS-200 ICS for Single Resources and Initial Action Incidents
+- FEMA IS:700 ( ICS for Single Resources and Initial Action Incidents)

 By clicking on the link above, you will be directed to our Volunteer Application.
 This application allows you to scroll through and find out about all the roles you can participate in.
 It also provides our Code of Conduct, which you can read through as well.
 If this is something that is a good fit for you, please submit your application today.